 |Caption||Workmen built two parallel tunnel tubes through the Mount Baker Ridge to connect with the first Lake Washington floating bridge.
 Dirt was hauled out by railcars and trucks.
 After workers complained about air pollution from truck exhaust, at least one concrete truck was hauled into the construction site by a team of horses. |

-Handwritten on negative: Seattle - bridges - Lake Washington - tunnel.
+Handwritten on sleeve: Seattle - Bridges - Lake Wash - tunnel (construction).

 Caption by MOHAI staff.

 Date photograph was filed at the Seattle Post-Intelligencer (date of photograph and file date may differ by a month or more): September 16, 1939.